 As you do your research, you will likely find an overwhelming amount of information.
 There may be many details to sift through.
 Remember that prospects are also overwhelmed by the information coming at them.
 If needed, consult an attorney to help navigate the fine print to ensure that you are providing accurate feedback to your prospect.
 The information you provide should be specific to their niche and the state, county, and city regulations impacting their operations.
 Taking the time to clarify the details will go a long way in building and adding value to a prospect relationship.

 When you get the feeling that someone is only doing something nice for you in the hopes of getting something in return, it comes off as shallow and insincere.
-Helping a prospect with the mentality that you are only doing it to get their business can be a major turn off and potentially jeopardize the opportunity to do business in the future.
+Helping a prospect just to get their business can be a major turn-off and could potentially jeopardize the opportunity to do business in the future.